-The University of Tulsa is home to eight national fraternities and seven national sororities.
+The University of Tulsa is home to 7 national fraternities and 9 national sororities.
 These organizations represent the North American Interfraternity Conference, Independent Greek Council, National Panhellenic Conference, and National Pan-Hellenic Council, which govern the chapters at a national level.
-Over 22% of the TU population is part of the Greek community, allowing for an enriching environment full of unique opportunities and personal growth.
+Over 24% of the TU population is part of the Greek community, allowing for an enriching environment full of unique opportunities and personal growth.

 The Four Pillars of Sorority & Fraternity Life

-Academics are the first and foremost priority of all TU students, and helping members succeed in their academic career is a primary objective for any Greek organization.
-Each organization has its own academic support system and achievement program to encourage growth and scholarship within members.
-Programs to help members reach their goals and support their success include organized study hours, tutoring, educational incentives, and major mentors.
+Academics are the main priority of for all TU students, and helping members succeed in their academic career is a primary objective for any Greek organization.
+Each organization has its own academic support system to encourage growth and scholarship within members, which includes organized study hours, tutoring, educational incentives, and major mentors.

-Fraternity and sorority grades are consistently higher than non-affiliated students, for example, the 2020 Spring non-Greek average was 3.417 while the All-Greek was 3.598.
+Fraternity and sorority grades are consistently higher than non-affiliated students.
+For example, the Fall 2021 All-Undergraduate average was 3.14 while the All-Greek average was 3.23.

-The University of Tulsa is home to a wide variety of organizations and extracurricular activities, and the TU Greek community is committed to building leadership skills and development within its members by encouraging participation within those organizations.
-Greeks have recently been on the executive board of the Student Association, University Ambassadors, and a number of other groups.
+The University of Tulsa is home to a wide variety of organizations and the TU Greek community is committed to building leadership skills and development within its members by encouraging participation within those organizations.
+Greeks have strong representation ins Student Association, University Ambassadors, and a number of other groups.
 In addition to these experiences, there are many opportunities to lead within a single Greek organization or within the Greek community.

 Friendship is the aspect of a Greek organization that will last a lifetime.
 The bonds that are shared between members of Greek organizations are more than friendship, it is an understanding that each member has taken a vow to uphold the foundations and values of the organizations.
 Being a member of a fraternity or sorority provides close friendships and a large support network during college.